Zirins/TrackSync/README.md

 ### 2. Provide Input Paths
 Example:
 ```
-Enter the path to the priority folder: "E:\Music\Chinese Music Numbered"
+Enter the path to the priority folder: "C:\Music\FavPlaylist1"
-Enter the path to the secondary folder: "E:\Music\Chinese Music - Copy"
+Enter the path to the secondary folder: "C:\Music\FavPlaylist2"
 Enter the output folder name: unified
 ```